 Ahi Tuna Wonton Nachos with Wasabi Mayo

 The fried wontons take the place of classic tortilla chips in this spin on nachos.
+Rather than topping the wonton chips with chicken, black beans, cheese and more they’re topped with seared ahi tuna, shredded cabbage, avocado, jalapenos, sriracha and wasabi mayo.
 I’m not sure why it took me so long to turn wontons into chips but I am so glad that I finally did!
-They are crunchy but light at the same time.
+They are crunchy but light at the same time making them a perfect snack.
 This appetizer is definitely going into my rotation when entertaining guests.

 Ingredients in Ahi Tuna Wonton Nachos